UMich-CURLY/se3_equivariant_place_recognition/README.md

 ![](media/se3_equivariant_place_recognition.png)

 ## Different Branches
 In the paper, we tested both [EPN](https://github.com/nintendops/EPN_PointCloud) and [E2PN](https://github.com/minghanz/EPN_PointCloud) as encoder for learning equivariant features from point clouds.
-The modules for two encoders are slightly different, to avoid conficts, we separte them into two branches.
+The modules for two encoders are slightly different.
+To avoid conficts, we separte them into two branches.
 The master branch contains code for testing EPN, and the e2pn brach contains code for testing E2PN.

 For EPN:
 ```